-Find Out How Much Traffic a Website Gets - Digital Inspiration
+Find Out How Much Traffic a Website Gets

-Would you like to know how much traffic (or page views) other websites in your niche are getting for competitive analyis?
+Would you like to know how much traffic (or page views) other websites in your niche are getting for competitive analysis?
 While it will be difficult for any third-party to accurately measure the traffic of a site, there are a bunch of traffic estimation services that can give you a better understanding of the popularity of a website.
 Here’s a list:

-1. Alexa - Enter the website’s domain and Alexa will reveal the ranking of that website based on a combined measure of unique visitors and page views.
-The rank isn’t based on a site’s traffic alone but is relative to the traffic of all other sites that are monitored by Alexa.
-Webmasters are often skeptical of Alexa number but they the rank is still a good indicator of a website’s popularity over time.

-2. Compete - You can use Compete to estimate the total US traffic (unique visitors) for nearly every site on the web.
-Compete uses data from ISPs, their own toolbar and other data sources to measure the traffic.
-It offers other metrics like Page Views, average stay duration, demographics, etc. but these are only available to paid users.

-3. Similar Web - It started out as a tool for finding similar sites but now offers a range of data including traffic analysis in a clean interface.
+1. Similar Web - It started as a tool for finding similar sites but now offers a range of data including traffic analysis in a clean interface.
 You get to know the site’s traffic over time, the countries that are sending the most traffic, what search keywords are bringing the organic referrals, how much time users are spending on a site and so on.
 The traffic reports can be downloaded as PDF files for archiving.

+3. Alexa - Enter the website’s domain and Alexa will reveal the ranking of that website based on a combined measure of unique visitors and page views.
+The rank isn’t based on a site’s traffic alone but is relative to the traffic of all other sites that are monitored by Alexa.
+Webmasters are often skeptical of Alexa number but the rank is still a good indicator of a website’s popularity over time.

-5. QuantCast - Like Compete, you can use QuantCast to determine how many people have visited a selected site during a give period from desktop or mobile phone.
+4. QuantCast - Like Compete, you can use QuantCast to determine how many people have visited a selected site during a given period from desktop or mobile phone.
 For sites that have implemented the QuantCast tags, you get more accurate metrics including visitor demographics, traffic by country, and the split in mobile and desktop traffic.

+- Ahref - With Ahrefs SEO toolkit, you can see how much organic search traffic your competitor’s website is generating and what are the top search keywords that the website ranks for in Google search.

 Also see: Know Everything About a Web Site